-Service-inclusive products are now referred to as "Member-service-inclusive products" to clarify the concept.
-In other words, this means that a customer can purchase service-inclusive products only after becoming a member of the Company's program.
+after becoming a member of the Company's program.
 Of course, it is possible for a customer to purchase just products only.
 The customer may also select an appropriate service from various service menus.
 However, the Company will strive to improve the mechanism that attracts members for a long time, by further meeting customers' needs and increasing customer satisfaction through services and products combined together.

-The Company launched member-service-inclusive products in September 2017 and has since increased the product lineup.
-However, these service-inclusive products will start contributing to earnings with a slight time lag.
-These products have a mechanism similar to four-year installment sales, where the Company puts much effort at the time of selling and offers various services.
+These service-inclusive products will start contributing to earnings with a slight time lag.
+These products have a mechanism similar to four-year installment sales, where the Company makes great efforts at the time of sale to offer services.
 Since the cost will be collected as part of the monthly service fees, these products will start contributing to earnings after six months to one year.